-Terry Book is Funding the Epilepsy Research of the Future
+Terry Book is Helping to Advance Epilepsy Research of the Future

 When Terry Book was eight, she had her first seizure.
 Then a second one.
 They would not stop for another 30 years, during which time she would struggle with every kind imaginable—petit mal, grand mal and everything in between.
 The seizures still allowed Terry to live a normal life, except that driving became impossible.
 She tried every medication she could, and while some helped alleviate her symptoms, nothing worked completely.